Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 (GANs) -based augmentation is applied to the seizures available inside the dataset.
 The CNN trained without augmented data is used as a baseline to compare improvements that have been made using the augmented data.

+### Dealing with imbalanced dataset
+Handling imbalanced datasets in classification tasks can be difficult because many machine learning models are prone to class distribution.
+There are several ways to address this problem, including data level, algorithm level, and hybrid methods.
+[26] and [28] provide in-depth information on the challenges of imbalanced datasets and compare the performance of different methods for addressing the class imbalanced, showing promising results in improving classification accuracy.
+The following methods can be followed to deal with an imbalanced dataset.